A Sick-Looking Dog: Don’t Panic, Don’t Panic—Know What Your Job Is

 A sick-looking dog

-That is the big part of the dog parent’s job.
-Figuring out whether, and how fast, your dog needs to see a vet.
+That is a big part of the dog parent’s job.
+You need to figure out whether and how fast, your dog needs to see a vet.

 Other than lethargy, weakness, and disinterest in food, there were no other symptoms to go on.
 No diarrhea, no vomiting (at least not yet).
 Breathing and heart rate seemed normal.
 The temperature seemed normal.
 There was no detectable pain.
 Gums looked pink, even though a little sticky.

 My main concern was another bout of pancreatitis.
 Cookie’s initial signs then looked the same—extreme tiredness and not wanting to eat.
 However, vomiting and diarrhea didn’t come until much later.